Your landing pages won’t magically fix your PPC ads – you need more. You need landing page A/B testing.

 3. Changing the offer

 Providing incentives like discounts, lead magnets, and free quotes is common for lead generation landing pages.
 Your offer should strongly resonate with the audience, fulfilling a genuine need to encourage conversion.
-These valuable offers also boost interaction, increasing the likelihood of gathering valuable data on user behavior.
+Offering valuable incentives also boosts interaction and increases the likelihood of gathering essential data during landing page A/B testing.

 4. Using a Different Creative Approach